EnsurityTechnologies/xsensedoc/content/en/docs/XSenseCPP/Functionality.md

 ## Windows Sign-in

 XSense CPP serves as a replacement for the default credentials provider.
-At the time of Windows sign-in, based on the options chosen by the admin / user during the installation the below options are made available for multifactor authentication.
+At the time of Windows sign-in, based on the options enabled by the admin / user at time of installation the below options are made available for multifactor authentication.

 **ThinC-AUTH** Biometric FIDO2 Security Key to ensure user’s fingerprint-based authentication